-G3 Disclosure Description Contents GC Disclosure on Management Approach Consumer Issues aspect: Customer Health and Safety
+G3 Disclosure Description Contents GC Disclosure on Management Approach Consumer Issues

 G3 Disclosure Description Contents GC PR1 CORE Life cycle stages in which health and safety impacts of products and services are assessed for improvement, and percentage of significant products and services categories subject to such procedures.
 Promotion of Reliable and Safe Manufacturing Principle 1 PR2 ADD Total number of incidents of non-compliance with regulations and voluntary codes concerning health and safety impacts of products and services during their life cycle, by type of outcomes.
-Principle 1 aspect: Product and Service Labeling
+Results in fiscal year 2011 "No violations against rules and regulations as well as voluntary codes" (some examples of administrative guidance based on act against Pharmaceutical Affairs Law) <target areas="" to<br="">cover : Japan></target> Principle 1 aspect: Product and Service Labeling

 G3 Disclosure Description Contents GC PR3 CORE Type of product and service information required by procedures, and percentage of significant products and services subject to such information requirements.
-Principle 8 PR4 ADD Total number of incidents of non-compliance with regulations and voluntary codes concerning product and service information and labeling, by type of outcomes.
-Principle 8 PR5 ADD Practices related to customer satisfaction, including results of surveys measuring customer satisfaction.
+Activities to Enhance Customer Satisfaction Principle 8 PR4 ADD Total number of incidents of non-compliance with regulations and voluntary codes concerning product and service information and labeling, by type of outcomes.
+Results in fiscal year 2011 "No violations against rules and regulations as well as voluntary codes" (Code of conducts "recalls & voluntary collection" some examples) <target areas="" to<br="">cover : Japan></target> Principle 8 PR5 ADD Practices related to customer satisfaction, including results of surveys measuring customer satisfaction.
 Activities to Increase Customer Satisfaction aspect: Marketing Communications

 G3 Disclosure Description Contents GC PR6 CORE Programs for adherence to laws, standards, and voluntary codes related to marketing communications, including advertising, promotion, and sponsorship.
 Promotion of Reliable and Safe Manufacturing PR7 ADD Total number of incidents of non-compliance with regulations and voluntary codes concerning marketing communications, including advertising, promotion, and sponsorship by type of outcomes.

-aspect: Customer Privacy
+Results in fiscal year 2011 "No violations against rules and regulations as well as voluntary codes" (some examples of administrative guidance based on act against Unjustifiable Premiums and Misleading Representations and Pharmaceutical Affairs Law) <target areas="" to<br="">cover : Japan></target> aspect: Customar Privacy aspect: Compliance